 Healthy employees are happy employees - and this extends to mental as well as physical health.
-Added stress over the past year, whether directly due to the pandemic or as a consequence of job uncertainty, has led to an increase in burnout.
 In order to counteract the stress your employees might be facing, it’s important to ensure your company is taking steps to boost mental health at work.
-If your budget is stretched, there are plenty of free and easy ways that you can encourage better work/life balance, which leads to healthier, calmer, and more productive employees.
+The way your employees feel and are taken care of during difficult times will reflect onto the reputation of the company as an employer greatly.
+And if your budget is stretched, there are plenty of free and easy ways that you can encourage better work/life balance, which leads to healthier, calmer, and more productive employees.

 In this article, we look at 5 easy ways to improve employee mental health at work.

 Each employee’s home situation is different.
 Some people live alone and experience loneliness working from home rather than the office, while others are homeschooling children and caring for pets alongside their job.
 You might have some senior employees with a designated home office, while more junior staff members are working at the kitchen table with noisy housemates.
 Now more than ever, it’s key to respect your employees’ work/life boundaries.

 Offer opportunities to be social, like quizzes or games, but if they’re outside of typical working hours, ensure that everyone knows they’re optional.
 Some companies offer ‘optional’ post-work drinks, but in reality, those who choose not to attend are negatively impacted.
 It’s nice to spend time with your colleagues in real life at the office, but an evening virtual social event means more time sitting in front of a screen.

 2. Foster a healthy work culture